Kate wore Alexander McQueen for today’s arrival in Warsaw, Poland.

-It features three-quarter sleeves, a concealed front closure, v-neck, and a ‘rippling peplum.’
+The coat, or coatdress (which seems a more apt term), has an a-line silhouette, three-quarter sleeves, a concealed front closure, v-neck, and a ‘rippling peplum.’
 However, as many have noted in the comments, Kate’s version of the garment does not have that extra material at the side and back waist.

 We saw the return of Kate’s Jenny Packham ‘Casa’ clutch.